kip-hart/MicroStructPy/docs/source/examples/intro/intro_4.rst

 There are two materials, in a 2:1 ratio based on volume.
 The first is a matrix, which is represented with small circles.

-The size and shape of matrix grain particles are not critical, since the boundaries between them will be removed before triangular meshing.
-The second material consists of circular inclusions with diameter 2.
+The second material consists of elliptical inclusions with size ranging from 0 to 2 and aspect ratio ranging from 1 to 3.
+Note that the size is defined as the diameter of a circle with equivalent area.
+The orientation angle of the inclusions are uniformly distributed between -10 and +10 degrees, relative to the +x axis.

 Domain Geometry
 ===============

+These two materials fill a square domain.
-The domain of the microstructure is a square with its bottom-left corner fixed to the origin.
+The bottom-left corner of the rectangle is the origin, which puts the rectangle in the first quadrant.
 The side length is 20, which is 10x the size of the inclusions to ensure that the microstructure is statistically representative.

 Settings